Placer Community FoundationOur History and Our Community

 Their idea was, and is, your Placer Community Foundation.
 The secure, well-managed public resource they envisioned is now a multi-million dollar consortium of funds and, with your help, in only ten short years the Foundation has grown so it can be deployed to tackle our region’s most urgent challenges and seize promising opportunities to improve lives throughout Placer County and beyond.

-Since 1948, the Foundation has provided over $5.4 million in grants to many different nonprofit organizations throughout the county.
-(View our list of grant recipients.)
+Since 1948, the Foundation has provided over $6.8 million in grants to many different nonprofit organizations throughout the county (view our most recent Annual Report).
 In 2009 our stratetic grant programs were acknowledged in the region when PCF was awarded National Philanthropy Day’s Outstanding Grantmaker.

 Donors at PCF have organized their philanthropy to help some of the neediest in our community.
 Whether it be to provide fresh food and produce to our hungry, teaching our young people to read, providing computers to foster youth, expanding arts programming or protecting animals and our wild and scenic areas, donors at PCF are having an impact.